Content Marketing Strategy

 Put simply, we want you to enjoy creating and publishing content.
 And once you start seeing the results, we’re sure you will!

-Before we develop your content marketing strategy, we need to identify your key audience personas.
-This includes what problems they’re looking to solve, where they typically look for solutions, what form of content they like consuming, what obstacles they have to purchase, and much more.
+Before we develop your content strategy, we need to identify your target audience.
+This includes their pain points, where they typically look for solutions, what form of content they like consuming, what obstacles they have to purchase, and much more.

 Stage 2.
 Understanding Your Objectives

-To optimise your ROI, we need to know your content marketing business objectives.
+To optimise your ROI, we need to know your business objectives.
 For example, are you looking to generate more online sales?
 Are you looking for website enquiries for your new service offering?
+By identifying your objectives we can better align the content strategy and ensure we have goals set up in Google Analytics to measure your ROI.

 Stage 3.
 Identifying Your In-House Capabilities and Promotional Budget